 What I find particularly interesting is how these models handle ambiguity.
 Take the phrase "I'm going to the bank."
 A traditional prediction system might not know if you mean a financial institution or a riverbank.
 But modern AI systems analyze surrounding context—if you previously mentioned money or finances, it leans toward the financial meaning.

 The real breakthrough came when these systems started learning continuously from user interactions.
-My keyboard today is significantly smarter than when I first installed it six months ago.
+My keyboard today is significantly smarter than when I first installed it over a year ago.
 It's learned my vocabulary preferences, common phrases, and even adapts to different conversation styles depending on whether I'm texting my boss or my sister.
 The difference is night and day!

 You know whats super annoying?
 When a cool tech feature only works in certain apps.
 Thankfully, GPT keyboard integration doesn't suffer from this problem.
 I've been using it across practically everything on my phone, and it's changed how I communicate entirely.